atharvbyadav/Dark-Store-Feasibility-Analysis/README.md

 ## 🤝 Contribution
 Contributions are welcome!
-Feel free to fork this repo, suggest improvements, or submit a pull request.
+Feel free to fork this repo, suggest improvements or submit a pull request.

 ---

 ## 📜 **License**
-This project is licensed under the **MIT License** – feel free to use, modify, and distribute it.
+This project is licensed under the **MIT License** – feel free to use, modify and distribute it.
 See the [LICENSE](LICENSE) file for full details.

 ---